 Guest Posting and How To Determine If Content Quality Is Good or Bad

-There’s some obvious signs and not so obvious signs when it comes to deciding if content is good or not when you’re writing a guest post.
-Here’s some signs of bad content:
+There are some obvious signs and not so obvious signs when it comes to deciding if the content is good or not when you’re writing a guest post.
+Here are some signs of bad content:

 Here’s an example of duplicate content being flagged in Copyscape.com.